vueuse/vueuse/README.md

 <script src="https://unpkg.com/@vueuse/core@vue2"></script>
 ```

-It will be exposed to global variable as `window.VueUse`
+It will be exposed to global as `window.VueUse`

 ## ⚡ Functions

-You can checkout the full documents and live demos in [Storybook](https://vueuse.js.org/).
+You can check out the full documents and live demos in [Storybook](https://vueuse.js.org/).

 <!--GENEARTED LIST, DO NOT MODIFY MANUALLY-->
 <!--FUNCTIONS_LIST_STARTS-->